tejashree1modak/TM_Putnam_Lab_Notebook/_posts/2020-07-10-ddRAD_analysis_subgrps.md

 tags: [ ddRAD, Moorea, SNP ]
 ---

+#  Comparison of ddARD data analysis results for sample subgroups

-## Comparison of results for subgroups of samples identified from DAPC analysis of full dataset
+## A. Comparison of results for subgroups of samples identified from DAPC analysis of full dataset
 Using `find.clusters` from package adgenet on full ddRAD data set identified 5 clusters:

 ```